s0l0ist/node-seal/README.md

 `CKKS` Example Data
 ```
 /*
-  Create an array of max length `polyDegree` with elements that
+  Create an array of max length `polyDegree / 2` with elements that
   are in the valid range.

   Create data to be encrypted (connect the dots).
 Saw tooth about the x-axis.